[Latest update 2025, November 10] Thanks to our team member 🧑🏻🦱 Ray, this guide has been updated and is packed with local tips.

 🚊 How to travel around Malta

-- Uber and Grab: The best way to travel around the island is through Uber and Grab.
-Once landed at the airport, use the airport's wifi and set up your Uber or Grab ride.
+• Uber and Grab: The best way to travel around the island is through Uber and Grab.
+Once you land at the airport, use the airport's wifi and set up your Uber or Grab ride.
 Uber and Grab are around 30% cheaper than meter taxis.
-Make sure to follow the instructions on the app and get to the official Grab pickup point.
+Make sure to follow the app instructions and head to the official Grab pickup point.

-- Public transport: Although there are buses on the island, the bus network is super slow and unreliable.
-I would use the bus only if absolutely necessary.
+• Public transport: Although there are buses on the island, the bus network is super slow and unreliable.
+I would use the bus only if necessary.

-- Rental car: It is easy to rent a car in Malta.
+• Rental car: It is easy to rent a car in Malta.
 But there are many scams.
-The international car rental services are not the company itself but some outsourced local services using the brands' names.
+The international car rental services are not the company itself but some outsourced local services using the brand's name.
 So Avis on Malta is not really Avis.
-However, the service is often bad, please check Trustpilot and Google Maps reviews, especially Avis.
+However, the service is often bad; please check Trustpilot and Google Maps reviews, especially Avis.
 A recommended rental car service is Venicar.
-If you do rent a car, it is possible that they charge you double and you ran after your money.
-Streets in Malta are very very (!) narrow, also the small roads overland.
-Finding a parking spot in towns is an absolute nightmare, and be aware that driving is on the left side.
+If you do rent a car, they may charge you double, and you may end up running after your money.
+Streets in Malta are very very (!) narrow.
+Finding a parking spot in towns is an absolute nightmare, and be aware that drivers drive on the left.

 🎖Must see in Malta

-- The Three Cities: Vittoriosa, Senglea, and Cospicua were homes to stranded knights of Rhodes, who were banished in 1522.
-With the Grand Habour, knights could settle on Malta and start trading.
-Imposed bastions go restored lately but are still full of their former glory.
+• The Three Cities: Vittoriosa, Senglea, and Cospicua were home to the stranded knights of Rhodes, who were banished in 1522.
+With the Grand Harbor, knights could settle on Malta and start trading.
+Imposed bastions have been restored lately, but are still far from their former glory.
 The Three Cities are well connected with regular buses and a water taxi service from Valletta.
 You can also go there by taxi or car.

-- Mdina: Mdina is the ancient capital of Malta and is also known as Citta Notabile (the noble city) due to its cultural and religious treasures.
-The historic town is famous for being walled by enormous fortresses and nowadays you can find cozy cafés and local restaurants in the small alleys.
+• Mdina: Mdina is the ancient capital of Malta and is also known as Città Notabile (the noble city) for its cultural and religious treasures.
+The historic town is famous for its enormous fortresses, and nowadays you can find cozy cafés and local restaurants in its small alleys.

-- Gozo: Gozo is the second biggest Island of Malta and is a bit more rural.
-It is easy to rent a car, scooter, Segway, or Quad bike for getting around by yourself.
-Places you should pay a visit are the ancient Citadella, the Ta Pinu Basilica, and the coastline as there are small bays for relaxing and sunbathing.
-Getting to Gozo includes a 20-minute ride by ferry.
+• Gozo: Gozo is the second-largest island of Malta and is a bit more rural.
+It is easy to rent a car, scooter, Segway, or a Quad bike to get around on your own.
+Places you should visit include the ancient Citadella, the Ta Pinu Basilica, and the coastline, which offers small bays for relaxing and sunbathing.
+Getting to Gozo consists of a 20-minute ferry ride.

 💡Good to know

-- Digital nomad community: If you are not a member of a coliving or coworking space, a good option is Malta Digital Nomads & Entrepreneurs Community on Facebook as there are events and get-togethers being organized and published.
+• Digital nomad community: If you are not a member of a coliving or coworking space, a good option is the Malta Digital Nomads & Entrepreneurs Community on Facebook, which organizes and publishes events and get-togethers.

-- Currency: Official currency of Malta is Euro.
+• Currency: The Official currency of Malta is the Euro.

-- Specialty coffee shops: The best places for specialty coffee are Lot Sixty One Roasters in San Giljan and in Valletta, Caffé Berry in Sliema (and within walking distance to Mr. Todd), Coffee Circus Tigne in Sliema, Coffee Circus Lisboa in Valletta.
+• Specialty coffee shops: The best places for specialty coffee are Lot Sixty One Roasters in San Giljan and in Valletta, Coffee Circus Tigne in Sliema, Coffee Circus Lisboa in Valletta, COFFEE & strangers Espresso Bar in Sliema, Loaf in Gzira, and 5 Beans Coffee in San Gwann.

 🚧 What to avoid

-- Walking on roads: Streets in Malta are narrow and don't have a sidewalk next to them.
-Cars come rushing by and pass you fast and close, which makes walking on the road very dangerous.
+• Walking on roads: Streets in Malta are narrow and lack sidewalks.
+Cars rush by, passing you fast and close, making walking on the road very dangerous.

-- Cycling: Unless you like being stuck in traffic due to narrow roads, or cycling super steep streets with cobblestone, Malta is not for cycling.
+• Cycling: Unless you like being stuck in traffic on narrow roads or cycling up super steep cobblestone streets, Malta is not for cycling.

-- No heating: Although Malta is a fairly warm winter destination, it can get cold in the winter months, especially at night.
+• No heating: Although Malta is a relatively warm winter destination, it can get cold at night, especially in winter.
 Be prepared, when renting a private home, you won't have central heating.
 Make sure that you get electric heaters from your host.

-- Weekends and spring break: Malta is a hub for low-cost carriers, meaning the island attracts all sorts of people, especially younger adults who are looking for an extended party weekend.
+• Weekends and spring break: Malta is a hub for low-cost carriers, attracting all sorts of people, especially younger adults looking for an extended party weekend.
 Sliema, St. Gilian, and the surrounding neighborhoods can feel like spring break at times.
 Try Malta in the off-season and escape to Gozo Island on the weekend.

-- Construction noise: It seems that many places in the world justify the decrease in tourists starting construction.
+• Construction noise: Many places around the world cite construction as a reason for decreased tourism.
 Also in Malta, you find construction sites all over the island.
 Make sure you ask your host beforehand.

 🚴🏻♀️ How to stay healthy

-There are endless ways how to stay active and fit in Malta.
-From climbing the steps in Valletta, hiking the Marfa Watchtowers route, or horse riding at Golden Bay, Malta is tiny but multi-faceted.
+There are endless ways to stay active and fit in Malta.
+From climbing the steps in Valletta to hiking the Marfa Watchtowers route or horse riding at Golden Bay, Malta is tiny but multifaceted.

 Stay active

-- Kayaking in Gozo: Malta is the biggest island of the 7 sister islands of the archipelago, but Gozo is known as the most pretty of the sisters.
+• Kayaking in Gozo: Malta is the largest of the 7 sister islands of the archipelago, but Gozo is known as the prettiest of the sisters.
 However, what about a kayak tour on the little Gozo island?
 You find 3-hour kayak tours here.

-- Watersports: Many beaches offer watersports from windsurfing, wakeboarding, or diving.
-Equipment can also be rented locally.
+• Watersports: Many beaches offer watersports, such as windsurfing, wakeboarding (popular in Għajn Tuffieħa Bay), or diving.
+Equipment can also be rented locally or bought from Decathlon.

-- Hiking: The countryside of Malta is perfect for Nature-Lovers and Hikers.
-Even though Malta has its small size, there is still untouched countryside left with rocky scrubland, lush valleys, and spectacular coastline views.
+• Hiking: The countryside of Malta is perfect for nature lovers and Hikers.
+Even though Malta is small, there is still untouched countryside, with rocky scrubland, lush valleys, and spectacular coastal views.
 Check out the list of the 8 top Hikes in Malta here.

 Health risks